 Fairfield Park Boathouse, Fairfield

-Victoria has restricted public gatherings and recommends minimal social contact to minimise the spread of coronavirus.
-Communal facilities may be closed in parks and gardens.
+As part of Melbourne’s current stage-four lockdown rules, up to two people may meet outdoors for a maximum of two hours.
+Both people must remain within five kilometres of their home.
 If you’re concerned about visiting businesses or public spaces, or have questions about self-isolation and coronavirus testing, check out the latest from the Department of Health and Human Services.